YPS provides and manages safe and affordable housing responses to young people across our target regions.

 In these ways, YPS aims to make a significant difference to the lives of children/young people and in turn their communities.
 We will operate ethically, transparently and accountably in all facets of our service.
 We acknowledge the challenge and responsibility of this opportunity and welcome the participation of all communities who share our commitment.

 The YPS Team is committed to responding to & ending youth homelessness is our region.
 The majority of our Team have been with YPS for over 5 years & all our team have highly developed skills, expertise & connections in our community.

 CHIEF EXECUTIVE OFFICER

-Toni Killin, Lisa Greentree, Leish Morrison, Joel Dolsen, Andrew Copelin, Ramona Masters, Corinne Rose
+Toni Killin, Lisa Greentree, Leish Morrison, Joel Dolsen, Andrew Copelin, Julie Priestley, Corinne Rose, Darci

-Our Board of Governance is made up of dedicated professional Community members who hold the skills & expertise our agencies needs to remain a sustainable community business now & into the future.
+YPS is a Company Limited by Guarantee.
+Our Directors Board is made up of dedicated professional Community members who hold the skills & expertise our agencies needs to remain a sustainable community business now & into the future.
 Our Board members skills sets go across the Finance, Education/ Employment, Community, Legal, Housing, Business and Cultural sectors -which ensures the Governance of our agency is Best Practice and champions the growth of our agency to benefit the children/young people of our community.